-Prerequisites: Completion of SP 102 with at least a "C" or permission of instructor
+Prerequisites: Completion of SP 102 with at least a "C" or permission of instructor as well as literature and grammar.

-This course offers students the opportunity to learn the language in a natural manner by discussing contemporary short films from the Spanish-speaking world as well as literature and grammar.
 The course stresses vocabulary building, listening, speaking, and writing, using the grammar learned in previous classes.
 Students who have successfully completed a more advanced course in Spanish may not take SP 201 for credit.